CAFDataProcessing/data-processing-service-utils/data-processing-family-task-submitter/README.md

 #### Optional:
 **PROJECT_ID:**

-The project id to use in the new Policy Worker task
+The project id to use in the new Document Worker task

 - **DEFAULT:** If this is not set it will be set to `1`

 **OUTPUT_PARTIAL_REFERENCE:**

-The outputPartialReference to use in the new Policy Worker task.
+The outputPartialReference to use in the new Document Worker task.

 - **DEFAULT:** If this is not set it will be set to an empty value.

+**TENANT_ID:**

+The tenant (customer) id to use in the new Document Worker task.

+- **DEFAULT:** If this is not set it will be set to `1`

 **WORKFLOW_ID:**